EngAAlex/MultiDynNos/README.md

 ```

-You can also build the software by running the following command in the root folder of the repository.
+You can also build the software manually by running the following command in the root folder of the repository.

 ```
 $ mvn clean package -DskipTests